softius/phlow/README.md

   ->end('End');
 ```

-Once the model bas been built, you can execute it by creating a new instance.
-When creating the instance, it is possible data that will be passed throughout the whole process.
+Once the model bas been built, it can be executed by creating a new instance.
+At this point it is possible to pass some data that would be made available throughout the process.
+The data can be any object which could be also updated as part of the process.

 ``` php
 $workflow = $builder->getWorkflow();